Improving compressed sensing with the diamond norm: Application to the recovery of linear maps on operators

 The problem of reconstructing quantum mechanical processes from measurements is referred to as \emph{quantum process tomography}.
 As explained in the next paragraph, quantum processes are described by maps that saturate the norm inequality \eqref{eq:equality} and thus are natural candidates for diamond norm-based methods.

+In the following paragraph we briefly outline the mathematical essentials of (finite dimensional) quantum mechanics in general, and quantum process tomography in particular.
+We content ourselves with introducing the key concepts and defer the interested reader to the book~\cite{NieChu10} for a thorough introduction to quantum mechanics from a computer scientist's perspective.

-\paragraph*{Preliminaries.} A positive semidefinite operator $\rho \in \Pos(\V)$ with unit trace $\Tr(\rho)=\nnorm{\rho}=1$ is called a \emph{density operator} and a matrix representation is a \emph{density matrix}.
+\paragraph*{Preliminaries} A positive semidefinite operator $\rho \in \Pos(\V)$ with unit trace $\Tr(\rho)=\nnorm{\rho}=1$ is called a \emph{density operator} and a matrix representation is a \emph{density matrix}.
 The convex space of density operators is denoted by $\DM(\V) \subset \Pos(\V)$ and its elements are referred to as \emph{quantum states}.
 The extreme elements of $\DM(\V)$ are called \emph{pure states} and are given by rank-one operators of the form $\psi \psi\ad$ with $2$-norm normalized \emph{state vectors} $\psi \in \V$.
 An \emph{observable} is a self-adjoint operator $A \in \Herm(\V)$ and the \emph{expectation value} of $A$ in state $\rho \in \DM(\V)$ is $\Tr(\rho\,A)$.
 Note that in the case where $\rho$ and $A$ are diagonal, $\rho$ corresponds to a classical probability vector and $A$ to a random variable also with expectation value $\Tr(\rho\, A)$.
 For the following definitions it is helpful to know that quantum systems are composed to larger quantum systems by taking tensor products of operators.
 A map $M \in \M(\V,\W)$ is called \emph{completely positive} if $J(M)\in \Pos(\W\otimes \V)$ with $J$ from Eq.~\eqref{eq:Jdef}.
 This is the case if and only if for every vector space $\V$ the map $M \otimes \1_{\L(\V)}$ preserves the cone $\Pos(\V\otimes \W)$ of positive semidefinite operators. $M\in \M(\V,\W)$ is called \emph{trace preserving} if $\Tr(M(X)) = \Tr(X)$ for all $X \in \L(\V)$.
 The convex space of maps that are both, completely positive and trace preserving is denoted by $\CPT(\V,\W) \subset \M(\V,\W)$ and its elements are quantum operations as they map density operators to density operators and they are also called \emph{quantum channels}.
-The \emph{Kraus rank} of a quantum channel $M \in \CPT(\V,\W)$ is the rank of its Choi matrix $J(M)$.
-A channel $M \in \CPT(\V,\W)$ of Kraus rank $r$ can be written as
+Importantly, any $M \in \CPT(\V,\W)$ satisfies $\dnorm{M}=1$ and $\nnorm{J(M)}=\dim(\V)$.
+Due to the relation \eqref{eq:dnorm_variational} between the diamond and square norm $J(M)$ automatically fulfils the extremality condition \eqref{eq:equality}.